vphantom/docblox2md/README.md

 Generate Markdown from doc-comments.

-Inserts/replaces API documentation derived from inline doc-comments into Markdown format.
-While it is written in JavaScript, it supports JavaDoc, JSDoc, PhpDoc and is easily extensible to many more languages.
+Inserts/replaces API documentation derived from inline doc-comments into Markdown format, inside Markdown documents.
+It **supports JavaDoc, JSDoc, PhpDoc** and is easily extensible to many more languages.

+Unlike other software I could find, **inline2md does not generate any file**.
+It looks for placeholders in your existing (presumably Markdown) documents and edits them in place.
+This suits my small projects much better than more complex documentation generators.

 **Table of Contents**